18F/handbook/_pages/policies/travel/travel-guide-5-reimbursement.md

 So you’ve traveled and want to get reimbursed for all of your expenses!
 It’s time to return to Concur to create and then submit a voucher.

-This guide explains how to do this whether you paid for your expenses on your travel card, personal debit card, or just cold hard cash.
-Sit back, relax, and just imagine that you are almost done with Concur (which you are at this point)!
+This guide explains how to do just that-- sit back, relax, and just imagine that you are almost done with Concur (which you are at this point)!

 Getting reimbursed has 3 sub-steps: